alex-alina/d-find-app/README.md

 React - Redux MVP using presentational and container components.

 Basic functionality:
-* Swipe functionality (the reject button takes you to the next profile)
+* Swipe functionality (the reject/like buttons take you to the next profile or to the match screen)
 * Like button
 * Reject button
 * Back buttons